-Recommended Prerequisite: 60% Science 10
+Recommended Prerequisite: 60% in Biology Unit of Science 10

 Biology 20 students study the biosphere, energy flow in cellular respiration and photosynthesis energy exchange in ecosystems and the digestive, respiratory, excretory and circulatory systems of the human organism.

 Laboratory work and field studies reinforce concepts learned in the classroom.